Martin Atkins of Pigface Had His ‘Head Blown Off’ by Chinese Bands

 Released on June 16, '6' marks the first Pigface album in more than six years and the first on a label other than his own Invisible Records.
 But Atkins makes it clear that he wasn't slaving over every note for the last handful of years.

-“I just got busy,” Atkins said.
-“I went to China twice, made a bunch of music in China.
-There’s a song called ’188.8.131.52′ and there’s a version of that song with a guy called Xi Chen who sings on it.
-He did a Chinese version of ’184.108.40.206′.
-There’s all kinds of different people playing on it.
+"I just got busy," Atkins said.
+"I went to China twice, made a bunch of music in China.
+There's a song called '184.108.40.206' and there's a version of that song with a guy called Xi Chen who sings on it.
+He did a Chinese version of '220.127.116.11'.
+There's all kinds of different people playing on it.
 I mixed a track in Beijing.
 It was one of those things that very slowly and gradually came together.
-It wasn’t six years of working my a– off.”
+It wasn't six years of working my a-- off."

 It was that trip to China that rekindled his love of music.